 Which Conditions Are Safe To Be Treated During Pregnancy?

-Most pregnant women will experience hyperpigmentation over the face( chloasma) nipples, armpits, groin and have a dark line running along centre of the belly(linea nigra).
+Most pregnant women will experience hyperpigmentation over the face( chloasma) nipples, armpits, groin and have a dark line running along the centre of the belly(linea nigra).
 The hyperpigmentation usually resolves after pregnancy.
-However for those who wish to improve their complexion, HydraFacial is recommended as the ingredients used are safe.
+However, for those who wish to improve their complexion, HydraFacial is recommended as the ingredients used are safe.

 Which Aesthetic Procedures Are Not Recommended During Pregnancy?

-- Dermal Fillers/ Thread Lifts: Problems of hypersensitivity, poor healing with increase risk of keloid formation and hyperpigmentation of injection sites.
+- Dermal Fillers/ Thread Lifts: Problems of hypersensitivity, poor healing with the increased risk of keloid formation and hyperpigmentation of injection sites.

-- Botox: Recommended to avoid during pregnancy.exception is in treatment of migraine.
+- Botox: Recommended to avoid during pregnancy. the exception is in the treatment of migraine.

 Post-Pregnancy Linked Aesthetic Conditions and Treatments